prasannspv/Covid-Recovery-Dashboard-DVA/README.md

 #### The following data collection/analysis scripts need not be executed to view the final results.
 Added them here just for reference.
 ##### Infection/Policy Data
 **main.py:** To run the random forest feature selection and exponential smoothing.

 Inputs: dataset/GlobalLandTemperaturesByCountry.csv and dataset/final_op_sentiments_daily.csv

 Outputs: dataset/prediction.csv and dataset/output_coefficients

-**load_data.py:** Called in main.py to load necessary dataset **rf.py:** Called in main.py to run the random forest algorithm **es.py:** Called in main.py to run exponential smoothing
+**load_data.py:** Called in main.py to load necessary dataset

+**rf.py:** Called in main.py to run the random forest algorithm

+**es.py:** Called in main.py to run exponential smoothing

 ##### Flight Data
-**flights_data_cleaning.R:** for data cleaning and munging **flights_aggregation_for_viz.ipynb:** For aggregation of results
+**flights_data_cleaning.R:** for data cleaning and munging

+**flights_aggregation_for_viz.ipynb:** For aggregation of results

 Input: dataset/flights_with_capacity.ipynb

 Output: dataset/merged_airlines.csv

 **Risk Factor.ipynb:**: For risk factor computation

 Input: dataset/merged_airlines.csv

 Output: dataset/risk_factor.csv

 ##### Tweets
 **twitter_covid_ds.py:** The purpose of this is to annotate individual tweets with the country of origin.

-Input: Download all the csvs from https://ieee-dataport.org/open-access/coronavirus-covid-19-tweets-dataset And place it in a folder.
+Input: Download all the csvs from https://ieee-dataport.org/open-access/coronavirus-covid-19-tweets-dataset and place it in a folder.
 Please provide the folder path in line 13 and run the program

 Output: tweets1.csv

 **DVA Sentiment Analysis.ipynb:** The purpose of this is aggregate the data and compute the statistics of tweets

 Input: tweets1.csv obtained from previous script

 Output: final_op_sentiments_daily.csv/ final_op_sentiments_weekly.csv